coopernurse/barrister-demo-contact/python/README.md

 will hopefully clarify how things work.
 Rather than repeat those comments here, we'll focus on the less obvious bits.

+### Trace logging

+Barrister will optionally log all requests and responses using the standard Python `logging` package.
+To enable trace logging, enable the `DEBUG` log level.
+This works for clients and servers.

+    import logging

+    # turn on:
+    logging.basicConfig()
+    logging.getLogger("barrister").setLevel(logging.DEBUG)

+    # turn off:
+    logging.getLogger("barrister").setLevel(logging.INFO)

 ### Malformed requests

 One of Barrister's selling points is that it helps ensure that requests and responses match the types